12 Fireplace Restoration Ideas That Will Revive Any Home

 In most states, you will require a permit to engage in an extensive fireplace renovation project that involves altering your home’s structure.
 This is usually when the project involves tearing down a part of the fireplace and building a new one.

 However, in many states, you may not need a permit to make minor changes to your fireplace.
-Check with your local authorities to see if your specific project requires a permit.
+Check with local authorities to see if your specific project requires a permit.

 Does fireplace remodeling qualify for a tax credit?